inchkev/blog/content/20251229_almond-sugar-cookie-recipe.md

 - If you prefer your cookies closer in sweetness to a standard sugar cookie, add up to an additional ½ cup sugar (but this may change the baking time).
 - If you’re using Morton’s kosher salt, reduce to ½ tsp instead of 1 tsp.
+- You can use a hand whisk instead of an electric mixer; creaming butter manually isn’t that bad.
 - A #20 cookie scoop is also all my parents had at home so these cookies turned out rather large.
 If you used something smaller like a #30 scoop (~2 tablespoons), they’d bake faster and you could probably get 25+ cookies.
 But they’d take up three trays.

 [^1]: https://www.reddit.com/r/Baking/comments/15ruwxm/comment/jwap2a8/ [Archived](https://archive.ph/rRXEu)